 Counseling & Psychological Services

-The YHC Counseling and Psychological Services (CAPS) Center consists of mental health professionals who help individuals adjust to academic and social pressures, plan their careers, understand themselves better, handle their concerns more efficiently, resolve internal or external conflicts, increase their self-esteem and gain more satisfaction from life.
+The YHC Student Counseling Center consists of mental health professionals who help individuals adjust to academic and social pressures, plan their careers, understand themselves better, handle their concerns more efficiently, resolve internal or external conflicts, increase their self-esteem and gain more satisfaction from life.
 Counseling sessions range from one brief meeting to weekly 45-minute sessions.
-The CAPS Center maintains contact with various community mental health resources and arranges referrals when appropriate.
+The Counseling Center maintains contact with various community mental health resources and arranges referrals when appropriate.

 - Assistance in choosing a major